Black Callerton

 Black Callerton is a hamlet and former civil parish about 5 miles from Newcastle upon Tyne, now in the parish of Woolsington, in the Newcastle upon Tyne district, in the county of Tyne and Wear, England.
 In 1951 the parish had a population of 365.

 History

 The name "Callerton" means 'Calves' hill, the "Black" part distinguishes it from High and Little Callerton.
-Black Callerton is possibly a shrunken medieval village, although there is no indications on the ground.
+Black Callerton is possibly a shrunken medieval village, although there are no indications on the ground.
 The earliest reference to the settlement dates from 1246.
-Black Callerton was formerly a township in the parish of Newburn, from 1866 Black Callerton was a civil parish in its own right until it was abolished and merged with Woolsington on 1 April 1955.
+Black Callerton was formerly a township in the parish of Newburn.
+From 1866, Black Callerton was a civil parish in its own right until it was abolished and merged with Woolsington on 1 April 1955.
 In 1974 it became part of Tyne and Wear, having previously been part of Northumberland.